 If you do nothing else on your visit, make sure you visit Kuang Si Falls in Luang Prabang.

-These falls have crystal clear blue waters that you can oggle at and even swim in.
+These falls have crystal clear blue waters that you can ogle at and even swim in.

-It is also home to the amazing Free The Bears charity who protect Asiatic bears from illegal trafficking
+It is also home to the amazing Free The Bears charity that protects Asiatic bears from illegal trafficking.

-.
-The journey here is around 25 minutes from central Luang and entrance will cost you around 40,000 kip.
+The journey here is around 25 minutes from central Luang and the entrance will cost you around 40,000 kip.